Macquarie-University-DSC/devops_primer_workshop/README.md

 playbooks.
 One playbook is to setup our database with our application, the other playbook is to move our binaries to the local folder, setup proper permissions and setup our server to run our program as a systemd daemon.

+1. In the tasks_api project create a folder to put your ansible stuff in. `mkdir ansible`.

-1. First we need to define what our servers are.
-Create a new file called `ansible.cfg` in the root of the tasks api project directory with `touch ansible.cfg`.
-Open this file in any text editor you like.
+2. First we need to define what our servers are.
+We define these in ansible 'hosts' or 'inventory' files.
+These have names of our servers that we need to deploy.
+Create a hosts file in the ansible directory with these settings.
+   `howgood.me ansible_user=ansible`

+3. Now create a playbook called `migrate.yml`. `touch ansible/migrate.yml` and add the following configuration:

 ## Setting up a Continuous Deployment Pipeline